KAssiaham/SQL_US_Regional_Sales/README.md

 │   ├── 07.Quality Checks Cleaned Tables.sql
 │   └── 08.Data Exploration & Analysis.sql
 │
+├── dashboards/ # Tableau workbook and images
+|
+├── Analysis_Presentation
+|
 └── README.md </pre>

+--

+## 🎯 Business Task
+> Analyze national sales data to understand performance trends, regional profitability, and customer behavior between 2018 and 2020.

+**Key Questions:**
+1. How did sales and profits perform YoY?
+2. Which regions, products, and customers contributed most to revenue growth?
+3. How can sales team performance be optimized?
+4. What business actions can increase profitability in 2021?

 ---

 ## 🔍 Dataset Source
 This project utilizes the *US Regional Sales Data* (a fictitious dataset created by Udit Kumar Chatterjee on data.world), which contains sales orders from May 2018 to December 2020, including information on products, customers, regions, store locations, sales teams, and sales channels: [US Regional Sales Dataset](https://data.world/dataman-udit/us-regional-sales-dat).

+- **Raw Data:** CSV files (Sales, Customers, Products, Sales Team).
+- **Database:** SQL Server (for ETL and data cleaning).
+- **Visualization:** Tableau Dashboards.

 ---